robertsonmcclure/robertsonmcclure.github.io/_posts/2016-04-29-perspective-changes-everything.md

 title: "Perspective Changes Everything"
 date: 2016-04-29
 tags: [ideas]
-excerpt: For a while I've been worried about the summer of 2016.
 ---

 For a while I've been worried about the summer of 2016.
 I don't have a solid job lined up yet and the thought that I'm missing out on opportunities has been plaguing me for a while.
 Everyone my age wants to get a head start on their career, push themselves farther, faster.
 Whenever these thoughts cross my mind, I try to replace it with a different idea.